 The project would most likely fail if there was no project manager to properly manage and monitor the risks, optimise the programme throughout the project process, and create channels for open communication across multiple projects.

 Need more insights on the same?
-Enrol in a PMP training program today!
+Enroll in a PMP training program today!
 Or get in touch with PMI-ATPs at Education Edge today.